 One criterion for financial sustainability of a project is that it can deliver the value for money (VfM).
 A prerequisite for applying value for money analysis, however, is the presence of competition in the bidding process.
 The VfM analysis is prepared by the PPP unit and needs to address a broader goal than short-term costs.
 Reference can be made to the procurement frameworks in the European Union, where it is now standard to introduce social and environmental requirements.
 Assessing the results needs a competent qualified team to safeguard the process.
 The team usually consists of the procuring party which is the PWA in the case of water, the PPP unit (also the PWA if the unit is established in-house), the central budget, the public auditor and the sector regulator.
-The PPP unit presents the results to the rest of the team who would then apply it to a prepared list of prioritised projects and select the PPP project that gives more value for money than the conventional procurement process would.
-In the VfM analysis, a comparator may be needed.
-Government budgetary process is then applied in full transparency.
+The PPP unit presents the results to the rest of the team who would then apply it to a prepared list of prioritised projects and select the PPP project that gives more value for money than the conventional procurement process is then applied in full transparency.